 Color Choices for Painted Cabinets in Western Washington

 White and off-white remains the most requested finish — Sherwin-Williams Alabaster, Benjamin Moore Chantilly Lace, and SW Extra White are perennial favorites.
-White cabinets photograph well, appeal to the widest range of buyers, and make kitchens feel larger and brighter — particularly valuable in the often overcast Pacific Northwest.

 Navy and deep charcoal make a bold statement on kitchen islands or lower cabinets, paired with white uppers.
-Done well, it's a sophisticated, contemporary look that photographs beautifully for real estate listings.

 Getting Your Free Cabinet Assessment

-Our estimators will evaluate your cabinet box condition, discuss your options honestly, and provide a detailed written quote for cabinet painting if it's the right fit.
-If we think replacement makes more sense for your situation, we'll tell you that too — because the right outcome for your home is what matters most to us.
+If we think replacement makes more sense for your situation, we’ll tell you that too — because the right outcome for your home is what matters most to us.

 Schedule your free cabinet assessment today.
 We serve Seattle, Bellevue, Kirkland, Redmond, Sammamish, Bothell, and all of Western Washington.